 Fortunately for genuine victims, nowadays sexual crime policies are more accommodating towards accusers than in the skeptical past.
 However, the more inclusive the system, the higher the proportion of false positives, as liars, fantasists and pretenders are gathered in the net.
 This especially applies to “non-recent” accusations.
 The result is that innocent men – many of them elderly – languish in jail, abandoned as perverts by all except a tiny number of supporters among family and friends.
 A local lawyer told me false historical allegations are such an epidemic that most men convicted are probably innocent.
 A miscarriage of justice in a “ring of truth” case is especially difficult to overturn.
 The mere hope that a second jury or judge may be less impressed by the complainant's court performance is no grounds for appeal.
 The exasperating fact is that new evidence is needed – in a case in which evidence played no role from the outset.

 It's an error made with puzzling frequency, and often by powerful people who surely know better.
 Justifying his Labour Party's #believethevictim policy, former New Zealand justice minister Andrew Little denied there is evidence that false sexual allegations are common.
-Current police minister Poto Williams is so certain all suspects are guilty that she supports transforming the justice system so that sexual suspects are in effect deprived of the right to remain silent, overturning a legal safeguard with centuries of pedigree.
-Legislation currently before Parliament will also require defence lawyers to cross-examine complainants in advance, before the important issues in a trial become apparent.
+Former police minister Poto Williams was so certain all suspects are guilty that she supported transforming the justice system so that sexual suspects would in effect be deprived of the right to remain silent, overturning a legal safeguard with centuries of pedigree.
+Legislation recently passed in New Zealand requires defence lawyers to cross-examine complainants in advance, before the important issues in a trial become apparent.
 This is ostensibly to reduce stress for the complainant, but its main purpose is to bring more convictions.

 In the UK, policies instigated by Keir (now Sir Keir) Starmer, former director of the Crown Prosecution Service and from April 2020 leader of the Labour Party, have produced countless miscarriages of justice.
-As CPS director, he introduced an assertive new #believethevictim prosecution policy for sexual cases, based on low numbers of convictions for false accusations.
+As CPS director, he stated that it is "more sophisticated" to "start with the assumption that the victim is telling the truth."
+Put another way, this means it is enlightened to abandon the presumption of innocence.
+Starmer introduced an assertive new #believethevictim prosecution policy for sexual cases, based on low numbers of convictions for false accusations.
 The justification was that because prosecutions for false accusations were so few, the CPS could in effect assume all accusers tell the truth and therefore take more sexual suspects to trial.
 However, those low false allegation numbers resulted from a reluctance by the CPS itself to prosecute wrongful accusers.
 If any officials prominent in the CPS noticed this obvious vicious circle, they kept quiet about it.
 Starmer himself acknowledged that false accusations happen, and even conceded that they can destroy lives.
 He promised that the CPS would “rigorously” pursue in court any false accuser.
-Yet even a glance at his organisation's documented policy for this crime reveals a whole series of obstacles to prosecution.
+Bold and balanced words, but the detail renders them meaningless: even a glance at his organisation's documented policy for this crime reveals a whole series of obstacles to prosecution.

 Any potential prosecution which jumps through these evidential hoops is almost certain to stumble on the final obstacle of “public interest”.
 In fact, there are two distinct hurdles here: individual and collective.
 The former is psychological.
 Even if her accusation is provably untrue, policy encourages authorities to label a false accuser as probably sad, possibly mad but almost never bad.
 She is so emotionally damaged that any prosecution could destroy her, and the most enlightened action for the state to take is no action at all.
 The latter “public interest” hurdle centres on the belief, almost universally held among activists, that prosecuting false accusers will dissuade genuine victims of sexual crime from reporting.
 This assumption has determined prosecution guidelines – either written or unwritten – almost everywhere.

 The same reluctance to prosecute wrongful accusers prevails all over the world, though details vary.
-A retired detective from Virginia who had specialised in sexual crime told me that wrongful allegations are “common”.
-On those occasions when he sought to pursue criminal charges against false accusers, he often found the local prosecutor too concerned about politics to endorse his recommendation.
+Two retired detectives, one from Ireland and one from Virginia, have told me that wrongful sexual allegations are “common”, but the perpetrators are almost never prosecuted.
+On those occasions when the American detective sought to pursue criminal charges against false accusers, he often found the local prosecutor too concerned about politics to endorse his recommendation.
 In forty-seven states, including his own, district attorneys are elected, not appointed, and being seen to go after “vulnerable” women isn't a vote-winner.
 In retirement the detective even began to write a book that revealed the truth, but eventually abandoned it because he just wanted to put it all behind him.

 Despite the legal privilege false accusers enjoy, a small number are incarcerated in the UK every year.
-Jemma Beale was sent to jail after her fifteenth accusation.
+In March 2023 Eleanor Williams was jailed for eight and half years for false accusations that saw three of her victims contemplate suicide.
+I wrote about her case in Lies and Consequences, on this site.
+She had reinforced her accusations by hitting herself over the head with a hammer.
+Another false accuser, Jemma Beale, was sent to jail after her fifteenth accusation.
 One of her victims was jailed for seven years, and another was forced to flee the UK to escape prosecution.
 Beale duped a friend into backing her stories, but the friend eventually had an attack of conscience and came clean, revealing that Beale had made it all up and gloated about the compensation she'd received.
 The fact that authorities believed Beale for so long confirms what the CPS criteria suggest: UK police bend over backwards to avoid taking false accusers to court.
 How many life-destroying lies does it take for the CPS see a pattern?
 Imagine the fear and the fury of victims one through fourteen of Beale's callous campaign.

-Very occasionally offenders are prosecuted here, but sentences are light, and I'm not aware of any false accuser in New Zealand who was judged malicious enough to do jail time.
+Very occasionally offenders are prosecuted here, but sentences are light.
 When Rebecca Little of Dannevirke was convicted and sentenced to nine months' supervision for making a false rape complaint in 2009, judge Oke Blaikie said, “People have been sent to prison for doing what you did.”
 However, that was probably just finger-wagging and I'm not convinced he'd done his homework.
 Dannielle Weir, from Blenheim, was convicted in February 2019 for making a false rape accusation against an identified victim but received no sentence.
 Her lawyer worked hard to have her name permanently suppressed, but judge David Ruth quite rightly refused this.
-This fell far, far short of the full extent of the law, but merely by being prosecuted she faced more consequences than other wrongful accusers.
+This fell far, far short of the full extent of the law, but merely by being prosecuted and eventually named she faced more consequences than other wrongful accusers.

 Most of the above comments from detectives and a judge are from some time ago, and a cynical activist may be suspicious that I had to trawl so far back into the past to uncover these examples.
 Perhaps I didn't want to reveal that false allegations have actually become less common.
 That's possible, but another explanation makes more sense: it's about fear.
-In the past few years, in the shadow of #believethevictim, false allegations have become a very touchy subject, and it's now unacceptable to mention them except to insist they're rare.
-Any detective or judge infringing this unwritten rule risks a fierce activist backlash and, I suspect, a career freeze.
+In the past few years, in the shadow of #believethevictim, false allegations have become a very touchy subject, and it's now unacceptable to mention them, except of course to insist they're rare.
+Any detective or judge infringing this unwritten rule risks a fierce activist backlash and, I suspect, a career freeze – or worse, as this Utah case attests: Utah state police chief resigns afters sex assault speech to Aggies football team (sltrib.com).
 The truth can now be obtained only from retired police officers.

-My best evidence is closer to home; it's my own experience that has helped confirm that false accusers almost never face consequences and that available data on false accusations therefore offers no clue about their frequency.
+It's my own experience that has helped confirm that false accusers almost never face consequences and that available data on false accusations is therefore too muddy to offer any clue about their frequency.
 In February 2013 “Verity”, a woman approaching forty, accused her father of raping her when she was young and recruiting his friends, including me, to do the same.
 I had never met her, though I knew who she was.
 I was interviewed as a suspect in 2015.
-She made twenty-eight separate accusations, each referring to a different incident.
+She made twenty-eight separate accusations (most against her father), each referring to a different incident.
 My book, Dry Ice: The True Story of a False Rape Complaint, tells the whole story.
 Eventually we weren't charged, because our accuser was such an inept liar that even the police finally saw that the allegations were preposterous.
 Yet when I asked if Verity would be prosecuted, my detective just told me to shut up and mind my own business – in very much the tone the words suggest.

 Even now, our cases have been “filed”.
 What this means has never been explained – which is intolerable enough in itself given the high stakes – so I had to find out for myself.
 It means, far from even considering the possibility that Verity should be considered a false accuser, the police remain officially in thrall to the #believethevictim narrative even in the face of contrary facts.
-They treat her accusation as live but dormant, ready to be re-activated if she comes up with a twenty-ninth accusation that seems more plausible than the twenty-eight that failed.
+They treat her accusation as live but dormant, ready to be re-activated if she comes up with a twenty-ninth debauched incident that a jury just may consider more plausible than the twenty-eight that the police knew would fail.
 No untruths, not even blatant lies, will ever be sufficient to discredit her story and have us permanently cleared.
 It's like a diagnosis of mild cancer: it's unlikely to kill us, but at the very least we'll die with this open file looming over us.